wdv4758h/pypy-extradoc/blog/draft/stm-jul2012.rst

 - We could write our own C code transformation (e.g. within a compiler like LLVM).

+The first solution is a "thanks but no thanks".
+If anything, it will give another fork of CPython that is never going to be merged, that will painfully struggle to keep not more than 3-4 versions behind, and that will eventually die.

-The issue with the first two solutions is the same one: they are meant to support small-scale transactions, but not long-running ones.
+The issue with the next two solutions is the same one: both of these are solutions that  small-scale transactions, but not long-running ones.
 For example, I have no clue how to give GCC rules about performing I/O in a transaction --- this seems not supported at all; and moreover looking at the STM library that is available so far to be linked with the compiled